zokradonh/kopano-docker/README.md

 With the above lines uncommented and credentials in place running `make build-all` will rebuild the images based on the latest available Kopano release (don't forget to `make tag-core` and `make tag-webapp` your images after building them).

 If you are running a private Docker Registry then you have to change `docker_repo` to reference your internal registry.
+Afterward you can run for example `make publish-core` to push the image to your registry.

 ***WARNING***